- About UNK

 Outcome: At the conclusion of the oral exam, the Program Committee will determine the level of performance exhibited by the candidate.
 The Degree Program Committee determines whether the candidate should be (1) passed without reservation, (2) passed with reservations which are specified and documented, or (3) failed, according to the rubric below.
 The student is immediately notified of the outcome of the Comprehensive Exam and a report of the outcome of the Comprehensive Exam is filed with the Office of Graduate Studies and Research.
 In cases where the student is passed with reservations, the Program Committee may request additional evidence of mastery from the student.
 If the student does not pass the exam on his/her first attempt, the exam may be taken a second time in the following semester.
 If the student does not pass the exam on the second attempt, he/she is dismissed from the program.

 Written Exam Scheduling -- You may come in to UNK to take this test, but you have the option to arrange for a proctor so you don’t have to travel to Kearney (most people exercise this option).
 The proctor may be a work supervisor or colleague or any responsible adult who is not your spouse or relative.
 Either way, you will need to fill out a Written Comprehensive Exam application and send it back to me so I will have your exam date and (if needed) proctor’s contact information.
-For now, the Program Director will send you this form but soon this will be on the website.
+For now, the Program Coordinator will send you this form but soon this will be on the website.

 Oral Exam Scheduling -- If you live within a couple of hours of Kearney, we strongly suggest that you come to UNK to take the oral exam.
 However, if you live farther away or it's otherwise impossible for you to come in, you may take the oral exam via phone.
 We'll have a speaker phone with the program committee at our end.
-Either way, the Program Director will make individual scheduling arrangements with you.
+Either way, the Program Coordinator will make individual scheduling arrangements with you.

 WRITTEN COMPONENT – This will be a 3-4 hour test that usually has 6-8 questions of typically open-ended or comprehensive natures.
 You may click here to download a copy of the exam rubric so you have an idea of what objectives we're trying to cover.
 Certain types of questions may lend themselves more toward the written part or oral part.
 You'll see both education- and science-based questions.
 Things of an open-ended nature to think about: